AP Explains: A look at the Pan American Games in Lima

 Residents of a shanty town in Lima have witnessed the construction of the multi-million dollar Villa María del Triunfo sporting complex from their cardboard and wooden shacks.
 That conflicts with their decades-old and largely unanswered demands to the government for drainage, roads and drinking water in one of the world’s driest capitals.

-Associated Press writers Franklin Briceno and Carlos Rodriguez contributed to this report.
+Associated Press writers Franklin Briceno, Luis Ruiz and Carlos Rodriguez contributed to this report.

 More AP sports: https://apnews.com/apf-Sports and https://twitter.com/AP_Sports